Selected Correspondence Peter

 Now, in this new scenario, ‘I’ as a social identity am totally redundant and ‘me’ as an instinctual ‘self’, no more than an occasional whiff of nuisance.
 There is a final break yet to be made, an extinction, a self immolation, and it is one of the reasons I write on the list – to facilitate this end, to avoid being stuck where I am now.

-The above is part of your post to Alan.
+RESPONDENT: The above is part of your post to Alan.
 So from this, should I assume you cannot really talk about Actual Freedom at all.

-You are obviously free to assume anything you want.
+PETER: You are obviously free to assume anything you want.
 I personally gave up assuming along with believing, trusting, hoping.
 I don’t know how much of my story you have read, how much of my journal, the sense I make of being a human being, my experiences on the path to becoming happy and harmless, how I live in peace and harmony with Vineeto, etc. If you are making your assumption on the above isolated one-sentence quote, I guess you will make of it what you want to make out of it.
 I find it curious that you said nothing about the rest of what I said –

-‘While it is both fascinating and intriguing to contemplate upon an Actual Freedom – what would it be like, how would it be, etc. – it must always remain unknowable to ‘me’ as ‘I’ am now.
+[Peter]: ‘While it is both fascinating and intriguing to contemplate upon an Actual Freedom – what would it be like, how would it be, etc. – it must always remain unknowable to ‘me’ as ‘I’ am now.
 The only thing ‘I’ can actually do to facilitate an actual freedom from malice and sorrow is to get myself to a state of Virtual Freedom as rapidly as possible.
 This involves ridding myself of my social identity and instinctual-based sense of ‘self’ as much as is ‘humanly’ possible.
 To get to the 99% stage is what ‘I’ can do to facilitate ‘my’ demise.
 There is work to be done and plenty of it, for continual perfect days are well beyond normal human expectations anyway – for one becomes virtually happy and harmless, 24 hrs a day, every day.
 Depression, sadness, loneliness, boredom, resentment, anger, animosity, annoyance become but vague memories as ‘I’ become less and less substantial, less of the one who is experiencing, less of the one who is controlling, less of the one who is thinking and feeling.
 Apperception, naiveté and sensate experience replace confusion, doubt, fear and alienation.’
+Peter to Alan, 17.3.1999

 Maybe becoming free of depression, sadness, loneliness, boredom, resentment, anger, animosity, annoyance, etc. is not of interest to you.